Stochastic conformal flows in even dimensions: Applications and discussion

-\subsection{Topological Conditions}
+\subsection{Topological conditions}

-Recall that for Theorem \ref{main-theorem} to hold, we need a closed manifold $(M, g)$ of even dimension $n$ such that (A1) and one of (A2) or (A2') holds, where these conditions are: \begin{enumerate} \item[(A1)] $P_g$ is positive semi-definite with kernel given by the constant functions. \item[(A2)] $Q_g (1) < Q_r (1)$, where $g_r$ is the round metric on the sphere $S^n$. \item[(A2')] $Q_g (1) < \rho^{-1} Q_r (1)$, where $g_r$ is the round metric on the sphere $S^n$. \end{enumerate} Now we will demonstrate that these conditions are satisfied by a wide class of manifolds.
+Recall that for Theorem \ref{main-theorem} to hold, we need a closed and locally conformally flat manifold $(M, g)$ of even dimension $n$ such that (A1) and one of (A2) or (A2') holds, where these conditions are: \begin{enumerate} \item[(A1)] $P_g$ is positive semi-definite with kernel given by the constant functions. \item[(A2)] $Q_g (1) < Q_r (1)$, where $g_r$ is the round metric on the sphere $S^n$. \item[(A2')] $Q_g (1) < \rho^{-1} Q_r (1)$, where $g_r$ is the round metric on the sphere $S^n$. \end{enumerate} Now we will demonstrate that these conditions are satisfied by a wide class of manifolds.

 Let us start with condition (A1), which is also discussed in Section 2.1 of \cite{DHKS}.
 There, they observe that one setting where (A1) is satisfied is when $M$ is Einstein with non-negative Ricci curvature (recall that a manifold is Einstein if its Ricci curvature tensor is a scalar multiple of its metric).
 They also discuss a more general condition based on the spectral gap of $\Delta_g$, which can be used to show that certain hyperbolic manifolds satisfy (A1).

-For manifolds with positive $Q$-curvature, more is known. \cite{Gursky99} showed that in the four-dimensional case, it is sufficient that $Q_g (1) > 0$ and that $(M, g)$ has positive Yamabe invariant. \cite{XY01} extended this by showing that a sufficient condition in dimension at least $6$ is that $Q_g (1) \geq 0$ and that $(M, g)$ has positive scalar curvature.
-They also show that condition (A1) is preserved under taking connected sums.
+For manifolds with positive $Q$-curvature, more is known. \cite{Gursky99} showed that in the four-dimensional case, it is sufficient that $Q_g (1) > 0$ and that $(M, g)$ has positive Yamabe invariant.

 Next let us discuss condition (A2) and its stronger variant (A2'). \cite{CY95} computed $Q$-curvature explicitly for a number of notable four-dimensional examples.
 Some manifolds that satisfy (A2) include $S^2 \times S^2$, $S^1 \times S^3$, and the complex projective space $\mathbb{C} P^2$.
-Moreover, a hyperbolic $4$-manifold satisfies (A2) if and only if its genus is less than $2$.
-In addition to providing more examples, this can be used to find non-spherical examples where (A2) fails, e.g. those constructed in \cite{Davis85} and \cite{CM05}.

 For condition (A2'), the most interesting situation is that of Section \ref{lqg} when $\rho = 1 + a_n n \sigma^2 / 4$.
 For a fixed value of $\sigma^2$, $\rho$ rapidly approaches $1$ as the dimension increases, so this condition becomes closer and closer to (A2).
 Even in low dimensions, one can verify that all the manifolds from the previous paragraph satisfy (A2') as long as $\sigma^2$ isn't too large.